Stocks recover from a stumble on Wall Street and end higher - NewsBreak

 One of the Fed’s biggest fears is that households and businesses begin to expect inflation to stay high in the long term, which could lead them to start buying in a way that creates a vicious cycle making inflation even harder to shake.

-The Fed has caught criticism for not taking inflation seriously sooner, and Powell said that setting interest-rate policy is an art as much of a science.
+The Fed has been criticized for not taking inflation seriously sooner, and Powell said that setting interest rate policy is an art as much as a science.
 A big question remains about whether the high inflation ravaging economies around the world is a one-off created by the pandemic or the start of something more persistent.

 Comments / 0